Hachemi Boussaâda

-Hachemi Larbi Boussaâda (born February 25, 1978 in Mascara) is an Algerian footballer.
+Hachemi Larbi Boussaâda (born February 25, 1978) is an Algerian footballer.
 He currently plays for ASM Oran in the Algerian Ligue Professionnelle 2.

 Club career

 Born in Mascara, however start playing in senior in Mostaganem one season with WA Mostaganem on 2003, after he return in his native city and played with GC Mascara.
 One year later, he signed with CA Bordj Bou Arréridj but returned in 2006.
 On 2008, he left the team to join MC Oran.
 On 2012 he signed with ASM Oran.